YvosOnTheHub/LabNetApp/README.md

 7. Migrating an app from a legacy Docker environment to a new Kubernetes cluster
 8. Snapshots management with ONTAP-NAS & ONTAP-NAS-ECONOMY

-# C. Kubernetes v2 (with CSI)

-The "Kubernetes" directory contains lots of configuration files to create backends / storage classes / PVC / PODs The section has been tested with the Lab-on-Demand Using "Trident with Kubernetes and ONTAP v3.1" which comes with Trident 19.07 already installed on Kubernetes 1.15.3.

-Most labs will be done by connecting with Putty to the RHEL3 host (root/Netapp1!).
-I assume each scenario will be run in its own directory.
+## C. Docker

+the "Docker" directory contains several configuration files to create different plugins on the lab

 Scenarios
 ---------
-1. Upgrade Trident
+1. Create & Update Trident plugins
-2. Install Prometheus & incorporate Trident's metrics
+2. Play around with clones & Apache